zbenmo/yapy3c/docs/part_IV.md

 ```7```

 Using 'next' can be useful also with a 'map' or a 'generator'.
-When the iterator is excusted.
+When the iterator is exhausted.
 A *StopIteration* is thrown.
 We useally don't need to worry about it, as in a 'for' loop this is handled for us.
-In the example of finding the first (or the next) occurance, we can use an extra argument to 'next' which will act as the fecault then the iterator is excusted instead of throwing the exception.
+In the example of finding the first (or the next) occurance, we can use an extra argument to 'next' which will act as the default then the iterator is exhausted instead of throwing the exception.

 ``` py
 next((x for x in range(3) if x > 7), "No such item")